senatus-technologies/respublica/README.md

 ### Conan

-Celeritas uses Conan for package management.
+Respublica uses Conan for package management.
 Most configuration options for dependencies are able to be specified in the provided `conanfile.txt`.
 However, some dependencies do not expose the necessary configuration options.
 As a workaround, they can be specified in the Conan profile located at `~/.conan2/profiles/default`.

 Add the following to the end of the profile: